marcguery/varif/README.md

 ## Specific regions

 By default, all genomic regions are shown with the option `--all-regions`.
-However, variants outside a gene (as annotated in the GFF file) can be removed from the output with the option `--gene-regions`.
-Variants are shown if their position in the VCF file are inside a gene (hence INDELs staring just before a gene will not be selected).
+However, variants outside a gene (all of the reference bases are located outside of a gene or in an intron) can be removed from the output with the option `--gene-regions`.

 ## <a name="scores"></a>Variant scores